-Butter fat consumption and exposure to bisphenol A (BPA) have both been found to be associated with increased breast cancer risk.
-Butter consumption during adolescence has been linked to higher breast cancer risk in adulthood.
-The use of butter in soups or sauces, for frying food, and at the dinner table have all been found to be associated with higher risk of breast cancer in some studies.
+Butter fat consumption and exposure to bisphenol A (BPA) both have been linked to increased breast cancer risk.
+Butter consumption during adolescence is associated with higher breast cancer risk in adulthood.
+The use of butter in soups or sauces, for frying food, and at the dinner table all have been linked to higher risk of breast cancer.

 High intake of full-fat dairy products such as milk and cheese was found to be a significant factor for heightened breast cancer risk among Iranian women in one study.
 Butter, ghee, full-fat cheeses (cheddar, Swiss), and heavy cream are the most abundant sources of butter fat.
 Half and half, ice cream, and whole milk are also significant sources.